 12. Get lost in the underground city of Montreal

-On the contrary to the underground city in Toronto, the one in Montreal is actually used by the locals and it is especially convenient to use during winter or on a rainy day!
+Unlike the underground city in Toronto, the one in Montreal is actually used by the locals and it is especially convenient to use during winter or on a rainy day!

-Most of the Downtown area is interconnected by underground paths so that you do not have to be out in the cold – it has cafes and shops inside too!
+Most of the downtown area is interconnected by underground paths so that you do not have to be out in the cold – it has cafes and shops inside too!
 But I have to warn you that it is a little hard to navigate, so here is a downloadable map of the underground city just in case!

 13. Visit Biodome Montreal